Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Introduction

-Numerous works have sought to address these limitations.
-These include models with frequency-dependent selection that capture more realistic evolutionary scenarios \cite{altrock2009fixation,altrock2010stochastic,altrock2012mechanics,mcavoy2021fixation}.
-However, in these models the relationship to ecology remains implicit and unspecified \cite{marquet2017proportional,overcast2019integrated}.
+Numerous works have sought to bridge this gap.
+These include population genetics models with frequency-dependent selection that capture more realistic evolutionary scenarios \cite{altrock2009fixation,altrock2010stochastic,altrock2012mechanics,mcavoy2021fixation}.
+However, since these models assume communities with one to two species, it is unclear whether these apply to more complex ecological settings~\cite{marquet2017proportional,overcast2019integrated}.
 Other evolutionary theories seek to integrate ecological context \cite{foster2017evolution,ferreiro2018multiscale} but many of these efforts remain qualitative in nature and give rise to very different predictions \cite{lawrence2012species,calcagno2017diversity,venkataram2023mutualism,schluter2017speciation,hall2018competitive,scheuerl2020bacterial}.
 More quantitative approaches often make particular assumptions about the nature of ecological interactions that make it hard to assess their general applicability.
-This includes assuming low community diversity \cite{good2018adaptation,yamamichi2022integrating}, specific fitness functions \cite{sireci2024statistical} and specialized ecological models \cite{fant2021eco,mcenany2024predicting}.
-Further, many of these approaches ignore stochasticity due to small mutant population sizes \cite{fant2021eco,mcenany2024predicting}, which crucially sets the ``drift barrier'' that mutants must cross to fix.
-In short, we still currently lack a general theory that can predict and explain the dynamics of mutants in highly-diverse communities across a wide variety of ecological models.
+This includes assuming low community diversity \cite{yamamichi2022integrating}, specific fitness functions \cite{sireci2024statistical}, and specific choices of ecological models \cite{good2018adaptation,fant2021eco,mcenany2024predicting}.
+In short, we still currently lack general understanding of how population genetics may predict and explain the dynamics of mutants in highly-diverse communities across a wide variety of ecological models.